 The Planet Audio amp shares the same basic design as the parent Boss company brand, just so you know.
 It’s not on the level of the models I’ve listed above, but offers decent quality and isn’t short on having enough power to let you enjoy a great system in your vehicle.

-You can check out the current price and the many happy reviews here at Amazon.
-It’s a good deal all around.
+It’s a good deal and budget priced.
+You can check out the current price and the many happy reviews before buying.